-- Mulch around your lettuce to help keep the weeds down, the soil moist, and the temperature of the soil down too.
+Mulch around your lettuce to help keep the weeds down, keep the soil moist, and keep the temperature of the soil nice and cool.

-- Weed with caution by hand because this could damage the roots of the lettuce where they’re shallow.
+Weed by hand with caution.
+You don’t want to damage the roots of the lettuce where they’re shallow.

-As much as we love lettuce, unfortunately, creatures outdoors love it too.
-Here are the few pests, critters, and diseases which could attack your lettuce crop:
+Creatures love lettuce as much as we do.
+Here are the few pests, critters, and diseases that could attack your lettuce crop:

 You can create a fence from chicken wire, and it will make it difficult for the rabbits to enter your garden.
 If you can’t fence your garden, consider blocking the rabbits’ scent (or offering fewer desirable scents) by putting dried blood or blood meal around the perimeter of your garden.

-Aphids are annoying little creatures which are now found in most areas.
-They look like little white bugs which suction themselves to your plants and feast upon them.
+Aphids are annoying little creatures that are now found in most areas.
+They’re little brown, white, pink, black, tan, or green bugs that suction themselves to your plants and feast on them.

-You can either hand pick aphids off your plants or blow them away with a powerful shot from your water hose.
-If this doesn’t work, consider blasting them with soapy water.
+You can blast them away with a powerful shot from your water hose.
+If this doesn’t work, consider spraying them with soapy water or neem oil.

-You’ll know you have earwigs when you notice your leaves begin to look as though a tiny chainsaw was eating them and left jagged edges.
+You’ll know you have earwigs when you notice your leaves begin to look as though a tiny chainsaw was chewing through them and left jagged edges.
 Try rubbing petroleum jelly on the base of your plant to keep them away.

-White mold appears on crops as a white fungus which starts at the stems.
+Downy mildew appears on crops as a fuzzy white fungus on leaves.
 The plant will turn brown and die off.

-To avoid white mold, spray your crops with fungicide, make sure you have well-draining soil to avoid soggy plants, make sure you stay on top of weeds to give your plants proper airflow and try to water your plants when they have enough time to dry before nighttime sets in.
+Make sure you have well-draining soil to avoid soggy plants and stay on top of weeds to give your plants proper airflow.
+Also, try to water your plants so they have enough time to dry before nighttime sets in.

 Best Companion Plants

-There are some crops which tend to grow better when planted in close vicinity of each other.
+There are some crops that tend to grow better when planted close to each other.
 Here are the best companion plants for lettuce:

 Worst Companion Plants

-However, we aren’t out of the woods yet.
-There’s a second family of vegetables which don’t seem to grow well around lettuce.
-The cruciferous family doesn’t do well when planted around it.
+The cruciferous family doesn’t do well when planted around lettuce, either.
 Be sure to avoid planting these vegetables near lettuce: